zowe/zowe-client-java-sdk/README.md

 With SDK release version 3, Web TOKEN authentication was added.

-The current version 4, SSL authentication from a certificate file was added.
+With project version 4, SSL authentication from a certificate file was added.

 With three types of authentication available, the AuthType enum class was introduced to represent each type.